 UK’s oilfield services provider Wood has secured multiple contracts worth around $160 million with several companies – including the latest ones with Shell and Dana Petroleum – for operations in the UK North Sea.

-Wood announced on Monday that it has further strengthened its position for operations solutions in the UK North Sea following a series of contract awards with several companies in the fourth quarter of 2021, including Shell UK and Dana Petroleum.
+Wood announced on Monday that it had further strengthened its position for operations solutions in the UK North Sea, following a series of contract awards with several companies in the fourth quarter of 2021, including Shell UK and Dana Petroleum.

 Craig Shanaghey, Wood’s President of Operations for Europe, Middle East, and Africa, remarked: “The energy industry has been significantly challenged throughout the pandemic, putting pressure on asset operators and the supply chain to ensure security of energy supply under extraordinary circumstances.
 Throughout 2021 we have secured valuable contract awards that strengthen our role as a trusted partner for on- and offshore asset operations in the North Sea.”